-No Big Band horn section would be complete without mutes - they are an integral part of the sound.
-VHorns offers a variety of mutes on all 3 instruments: Plunger, Straight, Cup and Bucket.
+No Big Band horn section or Brass Band would be complete without mutes - they are an integral part of the sound.
+VHorns offers a variety of mutes on all relevant instruments: Harmon, Plunger, Straight, Cup and Bucket.

 Simply select the mute you want in the top right corner of the instrument's interface and start playing.